ibm-cloud-docs/containers/cs_health.md

 2. Generate [HMAC service credentials](/docs/services/cloud-object-storage/iam/service-credentials.html) in the bucket that you created.
   1. In the **Service Credentials** tab of the Cloud Object Storage dashboard, click **New Credential**.
-  2. In the **Add Inline Configuration Parameters** field, specify `{"HMAC":true}`.
+  2. Give the HMAC credentials the `Writer` IAM role.

-3. Give the HMAC credentials the `Writer` IAM role.
+  3. In the **Add Inline Configuration Parameters** field, specify `{"HMAC":true}`.

-4. Through the CLI, make a request for a snapshot of your master logs.
+3. Through the CLI, make a request for a snapshot of your master logs.

   ```
   ibmcloud ks logging-collect --cluster <cluster name or ID>  --type <type_of_log_to_collect> --cos-bucket <COS_bucket_name> --cos-endpoint <location_of_COS_bucket> --hmac-key-id <HMAC_access_key_ID> --hmac-key <HMAC_access_key> --type <log_type>